-With Sony yet to announce the console, there's no way of knowing for sure whether you'll be able to play games from older consoles on the PS5.
-But, as reported by Techspot, Sony recently filed a patent in Japan that suggests the PS5 could let you play titles from any of Sony's previous consoles, including the original PlayStation.
+As reported by Techspot, Sony have filed a patent in Japan that suggests the PS5 could let you play titles from any of Sony's previous consoles, including the original PlayStation.

 The patent is for a system called "Processor ID Spoofing", and would essentially see the hardware in the PS5 interact with older games in the same way that the old hardware would have, essentially tricking the game into thinking it's being played on its native console.

 While Sony have patented the technology, it doesn't guarantee that they will ever use it in a console, but with work on the PS5 well underway, it's possible that they have secured the patent ahead of a worldwide announcement.

 Sony's Mark Cerny has confirmed that the PlayStation 5 next-gen console will be backwards compatible with all PS4 titles, and says that it's based on the "same architecture" as the previous console.